gen1321/anise/README.md

 ```
 Then in your subscription tests add `use MyAppWeb.Subscription`

-Now you can test your subscritpions.
+Now you can test your subscriptions.

 ```elixir
   describe "User add" do